Rosalind Scott, Baroness Scott of Needham Market

-Rosalind Carol "Ros" Scott, Baroness Scott of Needham Market (born 10 August 1957) is a British Liberal Democrat politician, non-exec director of the National Archives and a member of the House of Lords.
+Rosalind Carol "Ros" Scott, Baroness Scott of Needham Market (born 10 August 1957) is a British Liberal Democrat politician, non-executive director of the National Archives and a member of the House of Lords.
 Baroness Scott was president of the Liberal Democrats between 1 January 2009 and 31 December 2010 and was succeeded by Tim Farron.

 Early life and education

 The daughter of Kenneth Vincent and Carol Leadbeater, she was born in Bath, Somerset.
 Her father, an RAF serviceman, was posted abroad through much of her childhood, including Cyprus and Singapore.
 She was educated at Whitby Grammar School and Kent School, Hostert, in Germany.
 She was further educated at the University of East Anglia, where she graduated with a Bachelor of Arts in European Studies with German in 1999.

 Scott worked for the Passage Day Care Centre and is Honourable President of the East Coast Sailing Trust.
 She is also patron of the Pickerel Environment Project, the Pakenham Water Mill Trust and the Wings of Hope Charity Appeal.